Huang Biren: Departure from MediaCorp

 If I were to come back, the most important conditions are (quality of) the script, role, how much time is needed for filming, and my husband's support.
 Money isn't a problem.

-Huang was featured in the Straits Times Life!
-Monday Interview published on 3 November 2008.
-In the interview, she talked about life in her younger days, career, family and chances of making a comeback.
+On 3 November, Huang was featured in a The Straits Times Life!
+Monday Interview.
 In the interview, she mentioned that she is "already fielding offers from production houses as well as theatre companies, though she has not accepted any yet", as she has to take care of her two children.

 On 20 January 2009, Huang made a public appearance where she attended the gala premiere of local movie Love Matters.